Donald Trump Accuses Debra Messing Of ‘McCarthyism,’ But Trump’s Mentor Roy Cohn Was Joe McCarthy’s Lawyer

 Stone has remained close to Trump to the present day, and is now under indictment for his alleged role in the Trump campaign’s connections to Russian sabotage of the 2016 presidential election, as The Inquisitr has reported.

-Trump may have another motivation for attacking Messing, as author Tony Posnanski pointed out on Twitter.
-Envy.
+Trump may have another motivation for attacking Messing, as author Tony Posnanski pointed out on Twitter: envy.
 Trump has long coveted an Emmy Award, but never won one for his former show The Apprentice.
-But Messing won an Emmy for her role on Will and Grace in 2003.
+However, Messing won an Emmy for her role on Will and Grace in 2003.